FDA Approves the First Cancer Biosimilar

 - The current landscape of originators of biosimilars.

-- Global market for biologics by drug class, through 2021.
+- Global market for biologics by drug class.

-- Global market for biosimilars by drug class, through 2021.
+- Global market for biosimilars by drug class.

 - Profiles of 95 biosimilar developers, their products in the market and their product pipeline.

-- A newsletter in the appendix gives the latest news of biosimilar sector as of February 2015.
+- A newsletter in the appendix gives the latest news of biosimilar sector.

 Key Questions Answered in This Report